sunaina88/Priority-Aware-Federated-Reinforcement-Learning-Model/README.md

 # Priority-Aware Federated Reinforcement Learning for Adaptive Resource Allocation in Multi-Modal Medical Wearable IoT Networks

-**PA-FedRL** — Accepted at the 7th International Conference on Frontiers in Computing and Systems (COMSYS-2026)
+**PA-FedRL** — Our proposed work for the 7th International Conference on Frontiers in Computing and Systems (COMSYS-2026)

 ---